 While most people won’t suffer any side effects and can take it safely, a significant portion of people who consume it will experience potentially harmful effects.

-We’ve extensively talked about this ingredient in our Muscletech Hydroxycut Hardcore Elite Fat Burner Review which you can find at <link to Muscletech Hydroxycut Hardcore Elite Review>.
+We’ve extensively talked about this ingredient in our Muscletech Hydroxycut Hardcore Elite Fat Burner Review which you can find at Muscletech Hydroxycut Hardcore Elite Review.
 That’s why we’re not going to go into full detail about it here – yet we hope that you’ll check it out and see what all the fuss is about for yourself.

 While it’s indeed an incredibly effective ingredient and most people are going to need just 14-30 mg – we sincerely think that the potential health risks and the whole trade-off are not worth it!